“I scheme Brazil will take it,” Rinzlo says as the taxi pulls away.

-“Jy praat kak, man.”
+“Jy praat kak.”
 The driver hoots at another passing taxi.

 “Is waar!
 A porsie chips was two dollars extra, man,” Rinzlo says.
 “Mense was baie hartseer.
 They were thoroughly shooketh.
-I scheme Germany is washed.”
+Germany is washed.”

 “Soaked, washed, dried, ironed, folded, and top-shelved, bro,” I say.
 At least for now.
-I know Germany’s got a fresh cohort of biracial Super Saiyans for the next World Cup.
+I know Germany’s got a fresh cohort of biracial babies for the next World Cup.

 We crest a hill.
 Below us are the flatlands where Rinzlo and I spent most of our childhood.
 This was before my parents made enough to upgrade to a neighbourhood with pavements.
 My mother was so happy taxis would never be able to park outside our house again.
 From this height, the flatlands are flattered by the last of the sun’s light.
-They’re a smudge of indigo and purple, fading all the way to the distant blush of the fading violet.
+They’re a smudge of indigo and purple.
 We dip down the hill.
 The flatlands lose their romance.
 The houses shrink.
 The walls become fences.
 The trees, stunted at first, disappear altogether.
 In front of us, a weathered soccer ball rolls into the street.
 The driver slows down to avoid it and as we pass, a skinny boy walks out of his yard to fetch it.
 Ahead, a traffic light changes from green to orange.
 The driver speeds up.
 The light flips to red.
 The driver doesn’t slow down until he realises he won’t make it.
 He brakes abruptly.
 I cast him the kind of look that would turn his bones to butter if I’d been eligible for Xavier’s School For Gifted Children.
-I breathe a little easier while the car idles, croaking like it has emphysema.
+The car idles, croaking like it has emphysema.
 An urchin comes to the car window and begs for small change.
 I give him a couple of coins and he says, “God bless you, sir.”
 He goes to Rinzlo’s window.
 Rinzlo says he doesn’t have anything.
 The urchin swears at him and before Rinzlo can translate a life-ending Unforgivable Curse into Afrikaans the taxi pulls away.

 “Okay.”
 The driver, slows down, and stops.